 It is a gentle form of pest control but some people have reactions to citronella so before you go rubbing the crushed leaves all over your skin you may want to try a small section to test for allergies.

-What the Mosquito Plant Does and Its Care
+What is the Purpose and Its Care

 You should pinch off new growth to encourage becoming bushy.

-These plants love a good pruning once in awhile.
+These plants love a good pruning once in a while.
 The mosquito Plant can be propagated by layering.
 Just force one of the stems into the soil and place a small rock on the stem to hold it down.
 Once the stem develops roots, simply snip it before the roots start and plant in a new pot.

-When the leaves of the Mosquito Plant are crushed and rubbed on the skin it does help prevent mosquitos from swarming you while walking in the woods.
+When the leaves of the Mosquito Plant are crushed and rubbed on the skin it does help prevent mosquitoes from swarming you while walking in the woods.
 I live on 15 acres with about 5 being wooded and I can attest that this works well.

-Where to Place Your Mosquito Plant
+Where to Place Your Plant

-It is recommended to place your Mosquito Plant where it will get the most use and where you will benefit the most from its placement.
+It is recommended to place your Mosquito Plant where it will get the most use, and where you will benefit the most from its placement.
 In zones 9-11 these plants can be added to the ground at the same time as when tomatoes are planted.
 Place them about 18″ apart.

 Suggestions for placement: